miltonluke/Project3/README.md

 2. Open and run Project_3_test_2.ipynb notebook to setup and start cleaning.
 3. Open and run queries_and_visualizations.ipynb notebook to start running multiple queries on 1 set of the data.
 4. Open and run Genreyearpull.ipynb to start the interactive visualizations.
+5. Genreyearpull with convert pandas dataframe to jsonfile called spotify_complete_analysis.json
+6. Open all files in Project_3_visualizations which includes the spotify_complete_analysis.json, music_data.json, index.html,and the app.js file within the static folder
+7. Run index.html in liveserver
-5. Interact with visualization sample links below.
+8. Interact with visualization sample links below.
 ## **Visualizations**
 <div style="display: flex; justify-content: space-between;">
     <img src="images/ggplot_1925_2030.svg" alt="ggplot 1925 - 2030" width="450">